-To Skye’s north on the Trotternish Peninsula is an 8.5 square kilometre area called the Quiraing.
-This two-kilometre wide ridge, stretching all the way down to the sea (the Outer Hebrides) harbours some of the island’s most beautiful and unusual scenery.
+To Skye’s north on the Trotternish Peninsula is an area called the Quiraing, harbouring some of the island’s most beautiful and unusual scenery.
+Spread out over 8.5 square kilometres, the two-kilometre wide ridge snakes all the way down to the sea (the Outer Hebrides.)
 The Quiraing dates back to the Jurassic period (175 million years ago.)
 A series of spires, buttresses and jagged rock formations were created when lava oozed from the ground in vertical peaks.
 The dramatic backdrop wouldn’t be out of place in a Lord of the Rings movie.

 For those preferring a short walk, you can follow the first section of the path.
 But for a real taste of the Quiraing, venture beyond the fractured rocky towers named the Prison and the Needle and hike the circuit.

 Follow the path to Flodigarry, cross a small gully before climbing approximately 500 metres to reach a gap between the main cliffs of the Quiraing.
-The 36-metre tall Needle with its craggy limestone top reaching skywards, stands like a uniformed sentinel, guarding the rock formations below.
+The 36-metre tall Needle with its craggy limestone top reaching skywards, stands like a sentinel clad in camouflage-coloured combat gear, guarding the rock formations below.
 The walk continues to a fork in the path, where we head left into a hidden glen passing small lochans (water tables.)
-I was anticipating the wizard Gandalf to appear from one of the towering basalt formations.
-(Lord of the Rings tragic as well as Outlander!)
+I was half-expecting the Lord of the Rings wizard, Gandalf, would appear from one of the towering basalt formations.

 The path climbs to a stile on the ridge-line called Fir Bhreugach.
-You can walk 50 metres further to a rocky ridge called Sron Vourlinn that extends outwards towards the water.
-Amy and I chose to walk the ridge.
-Out on what looks like an outstretched dragon’s head, we’re rewarded with phenomenal views towards the east.
+Here, you can walk 50 metres further to a rocky ridge called Sron Vourlinn that extends outwards towards the water.
+Amy and I walk to the end of the ridge, standing on what looks like an outstretched dragon’s head.
+Our efforts are rewarded with spectacular views to the east.

 A slow steady ascent along the edge of an escarpment brings us to the highest point.
-The exertion is worthwhile for the stunning views across Staffin Bay to the Torridon Mountains. (and we were lucky to have such a clear day.)
+The exertion is worthwhile for we all take a moment to stand and stare at the stunning views across Staffin Bay to the Torridon Mountains.
+(We were lucky to have a clear day.)

 The descent to the car park involves weaving back and forth along a rough and partly eroded path.
 Despite using hiking poles for support, the steep climb down is a good test for my knee and its reconstructive surgery 14 months earlier.
 With envy, I watch other walkers (including Amy) bound down like mountain goats.